Is Ancestry DNA Worth it? How My Results Surprised Me

 But my curiosity got the best of me and I bit the bullet.
 Two months ago, I paid Ancestry DNA about $100 for a kit.
 Setting up my account couldn’t have been easier.
 I mailed in my saliva sample and nearly forgot about the test- until two days ago.

-I woke up, checked my email in bed and there it was – my results.
+I woke up, checked my email in bed, and there it was – my results.
 I didn’t spring out of bed.
 I sat there, feeling almost a little hesitant.
 From the morning forward, I felt everything I knew about my ethnicity could change, which is a part of my identity in some way.
+As it turns out, I’ve got Celtic-Nordic roots.

-Whenever peopled asked me through the years, “What ethnicity are you?”
+Whenever people asked me through the years, “What ethnicity are you?”
 I always said something like “I think I’m part Dutch and Native American.”
 As it turned out, yeah, that’s not totally correct.

-My husband tells me I look like I could easily pass as a number of different races.
+People have always told me I could pass as a multitude of races and for that reason, I’ve always been labeled as “exotic.”
 Was I Indian?
 Russian?
 Turkish?
 Spanish?
 English?
 Greek?
 Eastern European?
 I had no clue, it was a mystery that I didn’t mind unsolved for most of my life.

 Because of this, a part of my identity always felt a little off, though.
 Most people know they are Irish, or Spanish, or from the South American region.
 All I knew for my entire life was my mother’s maiden name was Dutch, and both sides of my family claimed to have some Cherokee Indian blood.
 That was it.